amandangol/cosync-space/README.md

    - Choose "Get shareable link" and set permissions.
    - Copy the generated link and send it via email to collaborators.
 8. **Securely share and manage documents** across your team.

+Experience the future of collaborative workspaces with CoSyncSpace – where productivity meets innovation.

 ## Snapshots